 When you build a reputation as a brand that publishes badly written content, people will turn to your competitors instead.
 Then, you aren’t just missing out on traffic and leads.
 You’re creating a long-term deficit for your business to make up.

-5. You Come Across as Unoriginal
+5. Your Own Writing Comes Across as Unoriginal

 Every content marketer under the sun seems to want to become a thought leader.
 And why wouldn’t they?
 Thought leaders publish content that gets attention.
 They have large audiences to amplify their messages.
 And they attract customers to their brands.